brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="temp"></a> Temperature and Humidity

 Temperature and humidity with one sensor via a digital input.
-Use a 10k Ohm resistor.
+Use a 10k Ohm resistor and connect to pin D32 or D33.

 Product: https://www.adafruit.com/product/386